ceph/ceph/doc/start/quick-start.rst

 Add a Configuration File
 ------------------------

-Execute ``hostname`` on the command line to retrieve the name of your host.
+Execute ``hostname -s`` on the command line to retrieve the name of your host.
 Then, replace ``{hostname}`` in the sample configuration file with your host name.
 Execute ``ifconfig`` on the command line to retrieve the IP address of your host.
 Then, replace ``{ip-address}``